The 75 Worst Pet Peeves Everyone Finds Annoying

 58. Formal social media departure announcements

 Taking some time away from Facebook or Twitter is a great idea.
-What's not a great idea is making sure everybody knows your plans in advance with a grand declaration.
+What's not a great idea is making sure everybody knows your plans in advance thanks to a grand declaration.
 It's social media, not jury duty.
 You're not getting a court summons if you don't update your Instagram tomorrow.

 59. Confusing memes with having a personality

 Memes can be funny.
 But sharing memes is not a substitute for having a sense of humor.